 At SOC MRS Jones has 3 oral meds prescribed daily.
-She has been safely taking her antihypertensive and stool softener for years at the appropriate times and dose.
-She is not taking her tapering dose of steroids as she doesn't understand which dose she should take or when to take it.
-The SN established a drug chart and educated Mrs. Jones regarding dose and frequency of the steroid.
+She has been safely taking her antihypertensive and stool softener for years at the appropriate times and dose, but is not taking her tapering dose of steroids as she doesn't understand which dose she should take which day.
+The RN established a drug chart and educated Mrs. Williams regarding proper medication.

-- 0 Able to independently take the correct oral medication(s) and proper dosage(s) at the correct times. - 1 -Able to take medication(s) at the correct times if: (a) individual dosages are prepared in advance by another person; OR - (b) another person develops a drug diary or chart - 2 Able to take medication(s) at the correct times if given reminders by another person at the appropriate times - 3 Unable to take medication unless administered by another person - NA No oral medications prescribed
+- 0 Able to independently take the correct oral medication(s) and proper dosage(s) at the correct times.
+1 Able to take medication(s) at the correct times if: - (a) individual dosages are prepared in advance by another person; OR - (b) another person develops a drug diary or chart. - 2 Able to take medication(s) at the correct times if given reminders by another person at the appropriate times - 3 Unable to take medication unless administered by another person. - NA No oral medications prescribed.